 Often, however, the heel spur is not self-inflicted and can be attributed to malpositions affecting the spine, legs or pelvis, for example.
 In this case, physiotherapy can help.
 With adapted exercises and movement sequences as well as recommendations for action, the feet can be gradually relieved and a regression of the heel spur can be effected.

 Physiotherapy focuses on locating pain and checking where exactly it is.
 Depending on the sensation of pain and the distribution of the stressed areas, the size of the heel spur as well as the degree of inflammation can be inferred.
 As a rule, physiotherapy dispenses with medications that have an analgesic or anti-inflammatory effect.
-It focuses mainly on the origin of the symptoms and thus on the development of the additional bone growth in order to fight the cause from the ground up and to create a lasting solution.
+It mainly focuses on the origin of the symptoms and thus on the cause of the additional bone outgrowth.
+Only in this way can treatment be targeted and a permanent solution found.
 The goal is to achieve optimal pressure distribution in the feet to achieve a swelling of the tissue around the heel spur and to gradually reduce the inflammation.

-In the case of a heel spur, it is strongly recommended to permanently relieve the foot and to react with appropriate measures.
 It is important to create a good muscle base first, because above all the calf muscles can carry a lot of weight and relieve the foot by strengthening them.
-As part of physiotherapy, warm-up, stretching and strength exercises focus on strengthening not only the muscles, but also the tendons.
+Warm-up, stretching and strength exercises not only strengthen the muscles, but also the tendons.
 Certain exercise sequences and running techniques are trained in such a way that they can be routinely integrated into everyday life.
 In addition to physical exercises, a recommendation can be made regarding shoe inserts or other measures.
 In the case of a heel spur, not only shoes with a small heel increase help, but also special shoe inserts that can reduce the pressure on the heels.
 In this way, the foot can be permanently relieved by wearing individually adapted insoles or upholstery.

 Healthy feet have a positive effect on the entire body and ensure a holistic balance and balance.
 Only those who feel comfortable from head to toe can find the right grounding and look forward to a light, carefree feeling.